RosettaCommons/demos/tutorials/advanced_rosetta_scripting/README.md

 - How to assemble more complicated protocols from simpler building-blocks
 - How to use variable substitution and file inclusion in a script
 - How specialized grid sampling movers interact with RosettaScripts
+- How RosettaScripts distributes its jobs over many processors in MPI mode

 We recommend completing the [introductory RosettaScripting tutorial](../rosetta_scripting/README.md) to familiarize yourself with general RosettaScripts concepts before moving on to this tutorial.